 When considering whether a backdoor Roth IRA is right for you, ask yourself these questions:

-When do I need the money?
-One of the conditions for taking tax-free withdrawals from a Roth IRA is that you must meet the IRS’ five-year holding period requirements.
-If you withdraw earnings before meeting this requirement, you will generally owe taxes on the earnings and a possible 10% penalty.
+One of the conditions for taking tax-free withdrawals from a Roth IRA is that you must meet the IRS’ five-year holding period requirement.
+If you withdraw earnings before meeting this requirement, you'll generally owe taxes on the earnings and a possible 10% penalty.
 You’re also required to adhere to a five-year holding period for each taxable conversion contribution you make; otherwise, you may owe a 10% penalty on a withdrawal of these amounts as well.
 Before you start the Roth conversion, make sure you won’t need the funds for at least five years.

-Will the backdoor Roth IRA strategy always be available?
 There’s no guarantee the backdoor Roth IRA strategy will always be available.
-Congress recently considered legislation that would have eliminated the backdoor option.
+Congress has considered legislation in the past that would have eliminated the backdoor option.
 As of now, the backdoor Roth IRA is still around, but no one can predict its future.

 Before making any moves related to a backdoor Roth IRA, you’ll want to talk to your tax advisor to help ensure this strategy is appropriate for your situation.
 You also will want to consult with your financial advisor on the investment-related aspects involved.

-Analyst, Client Needs Research
+Senior Analyst, Client Needs Research

 Important information: